 Driven to bring in additional revenue and make higher profits, private prisons that contract with ICE have a direct financial incentive to push the federal government to detain an ever-increasing number of migrants.
 At the same time, many of Southern California’s private immigration detention facilities fail to provide safe conditions.
 The effort to ban the companies from operating within the state is worthy of support.

-Discuss Your Case With Our California Immigration Law Attorney Today
+Discuss Your Case With Our Immigration Attorney Today

 At the Goldstein Immigration Lawyers, we are committed to providing high quality, fully individualized immigration law guidance to clients throughout Southern California.
 We will protect your rights.
-To arrange a completely confidential, no-commitment review of your case, please call our Los Angeles law office today at (213) 262-2000.
+To arrange a completely confidential, no-commitment review of your case, please call our Los Angeles law office today.